 LinkedIn’s data shows personalized InMails get response rates roughly 15% higher than bulk messages - but most recruiters don’t track the specific metrics that reveal why one campaign outperforms another.
 You can’t improve what you don’t measure.
 Here are the numbers that matter.

 Response rate.
-The headline metric.
+Start here - this is the headline metric.
 Industry average for cold outreach sits around 5-15% depending on channel and personalization quality.
-Anything above 25% means your targeting and messaging are working well.
-Above 40% puts you in the top tier globally.
+Anything above 25% means targeting and messaging are working.
+Above 40% puts a recruiter in the global top tier.

 Interested rate.
 Not every response is positive.
-Track the percentage of responses that express genuine interest - asking for more details, scheduling a call, or saying "not now but keep me in mind."
-This separates real pipeline from polite declines.
+Track what share express genuine interest - asking for details, scheduling a call, or saying “not now but keep me in mind.”
+Separating real pipeline from polite declines is what keeps your funnel accurate.

 Channel performance.
 Break down response rates by email, LinkedIn, and SMS separately.
-If one channel consistently underperforms, adjust your sequence weighting.
+Channels that underperform consistently deserve a sequence weighting adjustment.
 Some candidate populations respond better to email; others prefer LinkedIn messages.

 Sequence step performance.
-Track which touchpoint in your sequence generates the most responses.
-If most replies come on the third touch, your first two messages need work.
-If everything happens on touch one, your follow-ups might be redundant.
+Track which touchpoint generates the most responses.
+Replies concentrated on the third touch signal that the first two need work.
+Everything happening on touch one suggests follow-ups might be redundant.

 Time to response.
-How quickly candidates reply tells you whether your timing optimization works.
-If most responses come two to three days after your message, you're in good shape.
-If they come seven or more days later, your messages might be getting buried.
+Candidate reply speed tells you whether timing optimization is working.
+Responses arriving two to three days after sending indicate things are on track.
+Seven or more days out suggests messages may be getting buried.

 Candidate acceptance rate.
 This measures how many candidates you present to hiring managers who actually move forward in the process.
-Pin users see approximately 70% acceptance rates - meaning the AI's targeting is accurate enough that most recommended candidates are genuinely qualified for the role.
+Pin users see an 83% candidate acceptance rate (Pin 2026 user survey) - meaning the AI’s targeting is accurate enough that most recommended candidates are genuinely qualified for the role.

 Cost per engaged candidate.
 Divide your total outreach spend (tool subscription plus any credit costs) by the number of candidates who expressed genuine interest.
 This metric reveals the true ROI of your outreach stack and makes it easy to compare across tools and channels.
 If your cost per engaged candidate is climbing month over month, something in your targeting or messaging needs attention.